• Twitter

 Refractions of the National, the Popular and the Global in African Cities

-By Simon Bekker, Sylvia Croese and Edgar Pieterse
+Edited by Simon Bekker, Sylvia Croese and Edgar Pieterse

 Case studies of metropolitan cities in nine African countries – from Egypt in the north to three in West and Central Africa, two in East Africa and three in Southern Africa – make up the empirical foundation of this publication.
 The interrelated themes addressed in these chapters – the national influence on urban development, the popular dynamics that shape urban development and the global currents on urban development – make up its framework.
 All authors and editors are African, as is the publisher.
 The only exception is Göran Therborn whose recent book, Cities of Power, served as motivation for this volume.
 Accordingly, the issue common to all case studies is the often conflictual powers that are exercised by national, global and popular forces in the development of these African cities.